nu-iot-lab/lora_testbed/README.md

 # LoRa testbed consisting of ESP32 devices

-The testbed consists of 1-channel and SF gateways which all together emulate a single channel / all SFs gateway (GW) with the help of Network Server.
+The testbed consists of 1-channel and 1-SF gateways which all together emulate a 1-channel / all SFs gateway (GW).
-The hardware is based on LILYGO TTGO v1.2 and/or Heltec LoRa v2.
+The hardware is based on commonly used LILYGO TTGO v1.2 and/or Heltec LoRa v2.

 ## Features
 * 2 receive windows (RW), 1 and 2 seconds after the uplink